codergon/Paletti/README.md

 ---

 - 📁 `ios`: Contains the basic skeleton for a React Native iOS app, plus the native `getColor()` Frame Processor Plugin.
-  - 📄 `ios/PixelColor.m`: Contains the actual Swift code for the native iOS `PixelColor` module.
+  - 📄 `ios/PixelColor.m`: Exports the native methods of the `PixelColor` module to JavaScript.
-  - 📄 `ios/PixelColor.swifts`: Exports the native methods of the `PixelColor` module to JavaScript.
+  - 📄 `ios/PixelColor.swift`: Contains the actual Swift code for the native iOS `PixelColor` module.
   - 📄 `ios/PaletteFrameProcessorPlugin.m`: Declares the Swift frame processor plugin "`getColor()`".
   - 📄 `ios/PaletteFrameProcessorPlugin.swift`: Contains the actual Swift code for the native iOS frame processor plugin "`getColor()`".
   - 📄 `ios/Paletti-Bridging-Header.h`: A Bridging Header to import Objective-C headers into Swift.